OUR MISSION & STORY

 In 1986, a proposal was made to Greater Atlanta Christian Schools (GACS), and a merger was completed.
 From 1987 to 1994, GACS and Arlington combined their strengths to form Greater Atlanta Christian at Arlington.
 In an effort to more effectively meet the needs of the Arlington School family and direct its continued improvement, Arlington Christian School re-established itself in 1994 as a separate independent Christian school.

-Today, Arlington Christian School continues its mission to HELP CHILDREN GROW, AS JESUS DID, "IN WISDOM AND STATURE, AND IN FAVOR WITH GOD AND MAN."
-It is dedicated to training young people both in Godly principles and in academic competencies.
-Arlington accepts students for admission without regard to race, sex, or national origin.
+Today, Arlington Christian School continues its mission.
+It is dedicated to training young people both in godly principles and in academic competencies.
+Arlington accepts scholars for admission without regard to race, sex, or national origin.
 September 2019 marked 60 years of Arlington Christian School.
-As we continue GROWING STRONGER, GROWING DEEPER and SOARING HIGHER, we look forward to raising $1,000,000.00 to advance both capital and technological improvements for the 2019 celebration of 60 years of quality Christian education in this Georgia community.
+As we continue GROWING STRONGER, GROWING DEEPER and SOARING HIGHER, we look forward to raising $1,000,000.00 to advance both capital and technological improvements for the 2019 celebration of 60 years of providing quality education in a Christian environment.

 to providing quality education